CodeNameNinja/CDesignPatterns/src/posts/single-responsibility-pattern.md

 In the end, you need to change your class more often, and each change is more complicated, has more side-effects, and requires a lot more work than it should have.
 So, it’s better to avoid these problems by making sure that each class has only one responsibility.

+## A Simple Question to Validate Your Design

+Unfortunately, following the single responsibility principle sounds a lot easier than it often is.

+If you build your software over a longer period and if you need to adapt it to changing requirements, it might seem like the easiest and fastest approach is adding a method or functionality to your existing code instead of writing a new class or component.
+But that often results in classes with more than responsibility and makes it more and more difficult to maintain the software.

+You can avoid these problems by asking a simple question before you make any changes: What is the responsibility of your class/component/microservice?

+If your answer includes the word “and”, you’re most likely breaking the single responsibility principle.
+Then it’s better to take a step back and rethink your current approach.
+There is most likely a better way to implement it.

     using System;
     using System.Collections.Generic;
     using System.Diagnostics;